 I love using fresh fruit in summer desserts.
-One way to enjoy I love to enjoy summer fruit (besides eating it out of hand) is to include it in a trifle.
+One way to enjoy I love to enjoy summer fruit (besides eating it out of hand) is to include it in a Sweet Summer Trifle.

 Last summer I made a Red, White and Blue Trifle for the 4th of July.
 It was so delicious and fun I decided to make it again this year.
 I’ve included the recipe below and a few ideas on how you can put together a great summer trifle.